-Provides a framework for evaluating the opportunities, costs, and risks of international operations.
-Focuses on financial, tax, economic, political, and legal issues that an international financial manager faces.
-Also covers foreign exchange rates, risk assessment, balance of payment, and financial alternatives and tradeoffs.
+Introduction to evaluating opportunities, costs, and risks of international operations.
+Explores financial, tax, economic, political, and legal issues as well as exchange rates, risk assessment, balance of payment, and financial alternatives and tradeoffs.

-International Business Law (3 units)
+BUS 454 International Business Law (3 units)

-Examines business laws governing international operations.
+Examines laws governing international operations.
 Focuses on international arbitration of investment disputes, the impact of nationalism on traditional ownership strategies, and how to establish a corporation in civil law countries.
 Includes case studies.

-Seminar on Doing Business in the United States (3 units)
+Seminar: Doing Business in the United States (3 units)

-Discusses how to plan start and operate a sustainable and profitable business in the United States.
-Examines practical issues, concepts, and key factors used in successful entrepreneurial ventures, including access to capital, essential financial and strategic management, and other key factors, such I/P rights.
-Focuses on the role of strategic business planning and its practical application in case studies.
+Explores planning, starting, and sustaining a profitable business in the US.
+Examines practical issues, concepts, and key factors including access to capital, financial management.
+Focuses on the practical application of strategic planning in case studies.

-Seminar on Doing Business in Asia (3 units)
+Seminar: on Doing Business in Asia (3 units)